lxw0109/ML-Experiments/README.md

 ## Notes
 1. Each directory(mostly represents a single tiny project) in this project usually contains three sub-directory:
  `data/`: the input and output data used
- `src/`: the implementations/code
+ `src/`: the implementations/code(files in `src/` are organized in a sequential number as prefix)
  `docs/`: corresponding documents
  Typically, the structure of each directory in this project is as follows(taking `MNIST` as an example):

  ```bash
  MNIST/
  ├── data/